wplandingkit/docs/php-api.md

 You may check if an existing domain is active using the `wplk_domain_is_active()` function.
 The function can accept either the domain ID, the domain host name, a full URL containing the host name, or a `WPLK_Domain` instance.
 The function will return boolean `TRUE` or `FALSE` if the domain exists.
-IF the domain cannot be found, a `WP_Error` object will be returned.
+If the domain cannot be found, a `WP_Error` object will be returned.

 ```php